 To place out of Math 211 or higher-level Math courses: Occasionally, entering students have credit from previous college mathematics courses.
 Students wishing to be excused from Mathematics 211 need a passing grade on a competency exam (link to policy on sub-page) administered by the Department or on a transcript for a college multivariable calculus course taken before coming to Amherst.
 The same policy applies to students wishing to be excused from Math 271/272, 350, or 355.
 In all such cases, the competency exam is intended only for students who have actually taken courses covering most or all of the relevant material.
 If you had a High School version, we can discuss your options.
 Students are strongly discouraged from self-studying courses to avoid or skip them.
 Entering students who choose to take the competency exam can do so during Orientation.
 Contact Danielle Benedetto.

-Note: Students who place out of Math 271/272 must replace the course with an additional mathematics course numbered 225 or higher.
-Students who place out of Math 350 or 355 must replace that course with an additional mathematics course numbered 300 or higher.
+Note: Mathematics majors who place out of Math 211 and/or Math 271/272 must replace the course with an additional mathematics course numbered between 225 and 490.
+(For Math 211, that rule applies to students in the class of 2027 and above.)
+Mathematics majors who place out of Math 350 or 355 must replace that course with an additional mathematics course numbered between 300 and 490.

 Students who have done IB or A-Levels: If your high school math curriculum was based on the International Baccalaureate or A-Levels, then you may be automatically eligible for Math 121 or, in some cases, Math 211.
 This depends on several things, including your overall grade and, in the case of IB, whether or not you took the Calculus Option (previously called the Series Option).
 Please contact Danielle Benedetto so you and she can discuss your background and which math course is most appropriate for you.